Languages of the United States: Most common languages

 The ACS is not a full census but an annual sample-based survey conducted by the U.S. Census Bureau.
 The language statistics are based on responses to a three-part question asked about all members of a target U.S. household who are at least five years old.
 The first part asks if they "speak a language other than English at home."
 If so, the head of the household or main respondent is asked to report which language each member speaks in the home, and how well each individual speaks English.
 It does not ask how well individuals speak any other language of the household.
-Thus, some respondents might have only a limited speaking ability of that language.
+Thus, some respondents might have only limited speaking ability in those languages.
 In addition, it is difficult to make historical comparisons of the numbers of speakers because language questions used by the U.S. Census changed numerous times before 1980.

 The ACS does not tabulate the number of people who report the use of American Sign Language at home, so such data must come from other sources.
 While modern estimates indicate that American Sign Language was signed by as many as 500,000 Americans in 1972 (the last official survey of sign language), estimates as recently as 2011 were closer to 100,000.
 Various cultural factors, such as the passage of the Americans with Disabilities Act, have resulted in far greater educational opportunities for hearing-impaired children, which could double or triple the number of current users of American Sign Language.

-English is the most common language spoken in the United States with approximately 239 million speakers.
-Spanish is spoken by approximately 35 million people.
+English is the most common language spoken in U.S. homes, with approximately 247 million speakers as well as numerous bilingual speakers.
+Spanish is spoken by approximately 42 million people.
 The United States has the world's fourth largest Spanish-speaking population, outnumbered only by Mexico, Colombia, and Argentina; other estimates put the United States at over 50 million, second only to Mexico.
 Throughout the Southwestern United States and Puerto Rico, long-established Spanish-speaking communities coexist with large numbers of more recent Hispanophone immigrants.
-Although many new Latin American immigrants are less than fluent in English, nearly all second-generation Hispanic Americans speak English fluently, while only about half still speak Spanish.
+Although many new Latin American immigrants are less than fluent in English, nearly all second-generation Hispanic and Latino Americans speak English fluently, while only about half still speak Spanish.